lucidsoftware/phase_zinc/README.md

 *  [How to set up](#how-to-set-up)

 ## Overview
-A custom phase extension allowing Bazel users to compile Scala source code using the [Zinc compiler](https://github.com/sbt/zinc).
+A custom phase extension allowing [bazelbuild/rules_scala](https://github.com/bazelbuild/rules_scala) users to use the [Zinc compiler](https://github.com/sbt/zinc).
 To learn what "customizable phases" are and how the phase architecture can help your Bazel project, see [this doc on customizable phases](https://github.com/bazelbuild/rules_scala/blob/master/docs/customizable_phase.md) on the [bazelbuild/rules_scala](https://github.com/bazelbuild/rules_scala) project.

-This project is aimed at anyone who depends on the bazelbuild/rules_scala project but would like to swap out the default XXX compiler with Zinc compiler.
-This is especially helpful for developers or companies whose codebases have large Bazel targets -- if Bazel targets are not granular enough, builds can take a long time.
-Because Zinc is an incremental compiler, it can lead to significant performance increases.
-However, be aware that Zinc also adds non-determinism to your builds.
+This project is aimed at anyone who depends on the [bazelbuild/rules_scala](https://github.com/bazelbuild/rules_scala) project but would like to swap out the default Scala compiler with Zinc compiler.
+This is especially helpful for codebases that have Bazel targets with large numbers of source files-- if Bazel targets are not granular enough, builds can take a long time.
+Because Zinc is an incremental compiler, it can make builds significantly faster.
+However, be aware that Zinc can also add non-determinism to your builds.

 ## Files included

-Phase_zinc defines a Zinc compiler phase, then adds this phase to three Bazel rules originally defined in bazelbuild/rules_scala: `scala_binary`, `scala_library` and `scala_test`.
+Phase_zinc defines a Zinc compiler phase, then adds this phase to three Bazel rules originally defined in [bazelbuild/rules_scala](https://github.com/bazelbuild/rules_scala): `scala_binary`, `scala_library` and `scala_test`.
 The new corresponding rules are named, respectively, `zinc_scala_binary`, `zinc_scala_library` and `zinc_scala_test`.

-The `rules` directory contains definitions and implementations of the Zinc compiler phase. `rules/phase/phase_zinc_compile.bzl` defines the logic of how the phase works. `rules/ext/phase_zinc_compile_ext.bzl` wraps the phase definition in an extension together with some extra attributes.
-Finally, `rules/scala.bzl` passes the extension to a rule macro (e.g. `make_scala_binary`) to add the phase to a rule (e.g. creating `zinc_scala_binary`).
+The [rules](rules) directory contains definitions and implementations of the Zinc compiler phase. [rules/phase/phase_zinc_compile.bzl](rules/phase/phase_zinc_compile.bzl) defines the logic of how the phase works. [rules/ext/phase_zinc_compile_ext.bzl](rules/ext/phase_zinc_compile_ext.bzl) wraps the phase definition in an extension together with some extra attributes.
+Finally, [rules/scala.bzl](rules/scala.bzl) passes the extension to a rule macro (e.g. `make_scala_binary`) to add the phase to a rule (e.g. creating `zinc_scala_binary`).

-The `test` directory contains Scala source code to test functionality of the phase.
+The [test](test) directory contains Scala source code to test functionality of the phase.

-The `scripts` directory contains shell scripts to run these tests.
+The [scripts](scripts) directory contains shell scripts to run these tests.
 Run `scripts/travis.sh` to execute all tests.

 ## How to set up